USDA-SCINet/scinet-site/sn_collections/_guides/application/geneious.md

 ## Moving to a new Device

 Your license allows for 2 devices to be activated at the same time.
-If you need to move a license to a different device  can move your license to a new device twice every 30 days.
+If you need to move a license to a different device you can move a license twice every 30 days.

 If you still have access to Geneious on the old device start Geneious and select "Help" then "Release License" from the menu.